bsa-git/feathers-exx/README.md

 # feathers-exx

 > Feathers examples:
-> work with services, work with databases, authentication and authorization of users
+> work with services, work with databases, authentication and authorization of users.

 ## About